HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

   )
 }}

-***Limitation**: Note that by “presence”, we refer to the mere presence of privacy sandbox API calls in the JavaSscript in this analysis.
+***Limitation**: Note that by “presence”, we refer to the mere presence of privacy sandbox API calls in the JavaScript in this analysis.
 This does not mean that the APIs are guaranteed to be executed or used during the runtime.*

 #### **Related Websites Set**

 [Related Website Sets](https://developers.google.com/privacy-sandbox/cookies/related-website-sets) allow websites from the same owner to share cookies among themselves.The creation and submission of a Related Website Set is done at the moment through opening a pull request on a [GitHub repository](https://github.com/GoogleChrome/related-website-sets) that the Google project contributors check and merge if deemed valid.
 Websites that belong to the same related website set must also indicate it by placing a corresponding file at the [.well-known URI](https://www.iana.org/assignments/well-known-uris/well-known-uris.xhtml) `.well-known/related-website-set.json`.

 Chrome ships with a pre-loaded file containing related website sets validated by the Chrome team.
 At the moment of writing (version "2024.8.10.0"), there are 64 distinct related website sets.
 Each related website set contains a primary domain and a list of other domains related to the primary one under one of the following attributes: `associatedSites`, `servicesSites`, and/or `ccTLDs`.
-These 64 primary domains are each associated with secondary domains as part of their set: 60 sets contain `associatedSites`, 11 `servicesSites`, and 7 `ccTLDs` – see the [Cookies 2024 chapter](https://almanac.httparchive.org/en/2024/cookies) for more results.
+These 64 primary domains are each associated with secondary domains as part of their set: 60 sets contain `associatedSites`, 11 `servicesSites`, and 7 `ccTLDs` – see the [Cookies 2024 chapter](https://almanac.httparchive.org/en/2024/cookies#related-website-sets) for more results.

 ### Law and Policy